The Health and Care Jargon Buster

 Local Healthwatch/ Healthwatch England The independent consumer champion for the public- locally and nationally - to promote better outcomes in health for all and social care for adults.

 Clinical Commissioning Groups (CCGs) - took over from the Primary Care Groups in April 2013.
-There are three CCGs in Manchester – North, Central and South.
-They are responsible for commissioning the majority of healthcare for their local population.
-The groups are mainly GPs with clinical support.
+There is one CCG in Manchester – Manchester Health & Care Commissioning.
+They are responsible for commissioning the majority of healthcare for the local population.

 Health and Wellbeing Boards are the focal point for decision making about local health and wellbeing.
 They facilitate joint working between health, social care and public health –between CCGs, Local Authorities, Hospitals, and community stakeholders.
 The Boards have a duty to encourage integrated working between decision makers and service providers in health and social care.